-You know when a fashion trend manages to span more than a decade that it's something to take note of.
+When a fashion trend manages to span more than a decade, you know it's something to take note of.
 But 60 years?
-That really is on another level.
-Coco Chanel created the first iteration of her iconic bouclé jacket back in the 1950s; inspired by menswear tailoring, it featured the signature contrasting trim, boxy fit and logo buttons, and to this day it remains a firm favourite in the fashion hall of fame.
+That's on another level.
+Coco Chanel created the first iteration of her iconic bouclé jacket back in the 1950s.
+Inspired by menswear tailoring, it featured the signature contrasting trim, boxy fit and logo buttons, and to this day, it remains a firm favourite in the fashion hall of fame.

-While traditionally the boucle jacket's been associated with a certain Upper East Side matriarch persona (Bunny from Sex and the City springs to mind), in recent years, a younger crowd have embraced its sophisticated charms and introduced a new fresh take on the classic silhouette.
+Traditionally, the bouclé jacket has been associated with a certain Upper East Side matriarch persona (Bunny from Sex and the City springs to mind), but in recent years, a younger crowd have embraced its sophisticated charms and introduced a fresh take on the classic silhouette.
 There will always be a place for the famed matchy-matchy twinset pairing, but I've loved seeing how fashion fanatics have turned the trend on its head with distressed denim, leggings and even a cheeky jogging bottom or two.

-This spring, I plan on balancing out the bouclé's traditional polish with a white tee, straight leg jeans and my favourite vintage cowboy boots.
-But when May rolls around and, fingers crossed, we're allowed to be out-and-about, I might just have to glam it up with a pussy-bow blouse, flared trousers and gold hoops.
+This year, I plan on balancing out the bouclé's traditional polish with a white tee, slouchy jeans and my favourite vintage cowboy boots.
+But when summer rolls around, I'll add denim cut-offs and woven sandals.
 Versatile, classic and chic, this really is a jacket to get on board with.
 Scroll down to see and shop my edit of designer, high-street and vintage bouclé jackets.

 Ellie from Slip Into Style proves that even jogging bottoms can look chicer with a bouclé blazer.